pederbl/create-apollo-couchbase-server/README.md

 pnpm create apollo-couchbase-server
 ```

-You will be asked for the name of your project, and then whether you want to
+You will be asked for the name of your project.
-create a TypeScript project:

 ### Non-interactive